 - V – Femoral Vein

-- Y-C – Y-fronts and femoral Canal (containing lymphatic vessels and nodes)
+- C – Femoral Canal (containing lymphatic vessels and nodes)

 Incisional hernias occur at the site of an incision from previous surgery.
 They are due to weakness where the muscles and tissues were closed after a surgical incision.
 The bigger the incision, the higher the risk of a hernia forming.
 Medical co-morbidities put patients at higher risk due to poor healing.

 Incisional hernias can be difficult to repair, with a high rate of recurrence.
-They are often left alone if they are large with a broad base and low risk of complications, particularly in patients with multiple co-morbidities.
+They are often left alone if they are large, with a wide neck and low risk of complications, particularly in patients with multiple co-morbidities.

-Umbilical hernias occur around the umbilicus.
-They are due to a defect in the muscle around the umbilicus.
+Umbilical hernias occur around the umbilicus due to a defect in the muscle around the umbilicus.